TessavWalstijn/basics-of-regexp-presentation/README.md

 Both parts are about 30 minutes to present.
 However I do not recommend to present both in one session since that can be a lot of information.

+The file to present is `RegExp.dib`

+> NOTE: for presenting this presentation you will have a live coding exercise to show the power of named group capture

 ## LICENSE & Images

 The MIT License is directed to the `RegExp.dib` file only!